sandra-calvo/Lab2-application-development/README.md

 After few seconds you will see the new nodes in your Node-RED palette.

+**Remember** to repeat this process for the Machine Learning nodes: node-red-contrib-watson-machine-learning.

 ### Step 12: Import the Node-RED application flow
 In this section we will build a simple flow to represent the user interface that will interact with our ML model created in Watson Studio.